himaddrimutsuddi/BORNO-Macropad-MK1/README.md

 ---

 ## 🔹 Photos
-Here are some photos from the build process and the finished macropad:
+Here are some photos from the build process and the finished macropad: (Sorry Didn’t Get time to upload photos🥲)

 <p align="center">
   <img src="docs/images/build1.jpg" width="300"/>